julia-mkr/SauceDemo/README.md

 2. Finish the checkout; [PASSED]

 **_Modal:_** Menu
-1. Return to the homepage clicking on the "ALL ITEMS" tab; [PASSED]
+1. Return to the Products page clicking on the "ALL ITEMS" tab; [PASSED]
 2. Click on the "ABOUT" tab; [PASSED]
 3. Logout; [PASSED]
 4. Reset app state; [PASSED]